Develop Innovative Solutions to Problems in Health and Energy Usage

 Departmental and Research Funding

-Along with an ongoing research grant from the Welch Foundation, the Chemistry Department has secured curricular and equipment grants from the National Science Foundation, the Keck Foundation and the Educational Advancement Foundation.
+Along with an ongoing research grant from the Robert A. Welch Foundation, the Chemistry Department has secured curricular and equipment grants from the National Science Foundation, the Keck Foundation and the Educational Advancement Foundation.

 Scholarships

-• Students in chemistry-related majors at St. Edward’s may apply for Welch Foundation undergraduate research scholarships — including a summer scholarship that provides a six-week stipend to conduct research.
+- Students in chemistry-related majors at St. Edward’s may apply for Welch Foundation undergraduate research scholarships or Lewis scholarships — including a summer scholarship that provides a six-week or eight-week stipend to conduct research.

-• Win competitive summer research apprenticeships at universities across the country — funded by the National Science Foundation (NSF) — where you can get experience studying different subfields of chemistry and focus on your career direction.
+- Apply for a summer research experience for undergraduates [REU] at local and national universities, where you can gain experience studying different subfields of chemistry and focus on your career direction.

 Conferences and Presentations

-• Students are encouraged to present their results at professional meetings, such as regional and national meetings of the American Chemical Society and the Texas Academy of Science where they’ll rub shoulders with working scientists.
+- Students are encouraged to present their results at professional meetings, such as regional and national meetings of the American Chemical Society and the Texas Academy of Science, where they’ll rub shoulders with professional chemists.

-• Students also have the opportunity to present at the annual SOURCE Symposium of undergraduate research on the St. Edward’s campus.
+- Students also have the opportunity to present their undergraduate research at the annual Lucian Symposium [fall semester] and SOURCE Symposium [spring semester] on the St. Edward’s campus.

 Our internship program acquaints students with practical experience.
 Our students have recently interned with …

-STEM students at St. Edward’s can access paid internships offered by our National Science Foundation-funded Institute for Interdisciplinary Science (i4).
+STEM students at St. Edward’s can access paid internships offered by our Institute for Interdisciplinary Science (i4).
 For more information on these internship programs, please visit the Institute for Interdisciplinary Science (i4).

 A Chemistry minor is available for students interested in the field of chemistry, or for students who would benefit from adding courses in chemistry to their education for their future endeavors.